Translate

 Monica did not react outwardly.

-She had learned early that visible reactions invited questions, and questions demanded answers she often did not wish to give.
-Instead, she folded the information inward, letting it settle slowly, painfully.
+She had learned long ago that reactions invited questions, and questions demanded answers she was rarely prepared to give.
+So she let the knowledge settle quietly inside her, heavy and undeniable.

 He was memorizing.